Go Skateboarding Day is the official skateboarding holiday held every year on June 21.

-The organization challenged skateboarders to make their sport their top priority, at least on that day, and to put their smartphones, video games, and computers aside for 24 hours.
+The organization challenged skateboarders to make their sport their top priority, at least on that day, and put their smartphones, video games, and computers aside for 24 hours.

 In its first year, several skateboard sessions, demos, and barbeques were held in Southern California.

 Today, there are many activities being held all over the world, including competitions, workshops, fundraisers, protests, and gear demos.

 Skaters gather at their local spots to enjoy sidewalk surfing, share trick tips, and learn with professional athletes.

 It's a special day when skating enthusiasts reclaim their culture and celebrate the rebelliousness, freedom, and creativity inherent to the sport.